Why Every Company Needs Cybersecurity Protection That Aligns With Their Business Goals

 What About Cyber Insurance?

-We have heard business leaders say they have cyber insurance coverage so they're not concerned.
+Myth: We've heard business leaders say they have cyber insurance coverage so they're not concerned about security risks.
 Their insurance company has them covered.
 Not so.

 What is Cyber Insurance?